-Figure 1: Simple pendulum.
+Figure 1: Schematization of a simple pendulum [15].

 The equilibrium position is when the string hangs vertically.
 When displaced to an initial angle $\theta$ and released, the pendulum will swing back and forth due to gravitational acceleration.
 If there aren't other forces acting on the pendulum, the motion is periodic of period T.